Where seen? A rare shrub. According to Ng, it was found

 Burkill, it likes light and is never found under the shade of mangroves.

-Instead being 'abundant' on mud above the high water mark.
+Instead, it is 'abundant' on mud above the high water mark.
 According

 to Giersen, it tolerant of a wide range of salinity, soil and light